sanket-desai/InfectiousPathogenDetector2/doc/README.md

 tar xvzf data.tar.gz
 ```
 Make sure that the complete 'untarred' data directory is present in the ipd2 home directory before proceeding with the further installation and running IPD 2.0.
-In the home directory of IPD2 (ipd2), run the following command:
+In the home directory of IPD 2.0 (ipd2), run the following command:

 ```
 conda env create -f ipdenv.yml